LIBRARY PUBLIC SERVICES AREA MANAGER

-- Ensures that changes in business hours, Central Library closures, or other emergency changes are communicated in a timely fashion to all affected parties.
+- Ensures that changes in business hours, branch closures, or other emergency changes are communicated in a timely fashion to all affected parties.

-- Communicates between Central Library public services staff and tenants and the Fleet & Facilities and Security managers.
+- Communicates between branch library public services staff and the Facilities & Fleet and Security managers.

-- Assists in planning Central Library renovations and building projects and provides support to Central Library managers.
+- Assists in planning branch library renovations and building projects and provides support to branch library managers.

 Reasonable accommodations requested by qualified individuals with disabilities will be made in accordance with the Americans with Disabilities Act (ADA) of 1990, as amended by the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

 Conditions of Employment

 - Must be willing and able to work flexible hours and rotating shifts, including some evening and weekend hours, as well as travel to outside meetings on occasion.